PrestonKnopp/godot-ios-deploy/README.md

 drop the com.indicainkwell.iosdeploy folder into the addons folder of your project.
 Create res://addons folder in your project if it does not exist.

-I will eventually put up on asset library.
+I will eventually put this up on the asset library.

 ### Setting Up Your Project